Kick off the new tax year with 50% off our Ltd company accountancy packages!

 We suggest detailing all business mileage on a spreadsheet and keeping it up-to-date throughout the year.
 If you’re claiming tax relief for fuel when using a car owned by the business, you must keep hold of all of your receipts.

-For other business expense, the cost of anything that’s necessary for the running of your business can be claimed as an expense and will receive tax relief – the trick is to make sure you meticulously record everything so you don’t lose out.
+For other business expense, the cost of anything that’s necessary for the running of your business is a business expense – the trick is to make sure you meticulously record everything so you don’t lose out.
 Unlike mileage, you’re not limited to a certain amount, within reason.

 Storing receipts can be done in a variety of ways and it’s always best practice to keep the paper copies somewhere safe, as well as backing them up digitally, such as with a picture on your phone (receipts tend to fade, but digital backups will remain pristine forever).
 You can manually scan them or use a mobile app like our Snap app to record the details.